NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 `here <https://vp.nnpdf.science/yG3XvinBQriLdqqTAHg3Sw==/>`_.

-Despite producing a very good :math:`\chi^2`, the previous fit will fail when challenged with new non-seen data.
+Despite producing a very good :math:`\chi^2`, the previous fit will fail when challenged with new unseen data.
 This needs to be accounted for by the figure of merit.

 The desired features of this figure of merit can be summarized as: